The Ford Focus RS was launched in 2002 as the ultimate performance version of the range. Since then, there have been three versions.

 The front occupants enjoy specialist figure-hugging sports seats.
 Most have leather upholstery and a high level of equipment.
-Look out for cars fitted with optional racing seats that are firmer but less well suited to normal driving around town.
+Look out for cars fitted with optional racing seats that are firmer but less well-suited to normal driving around town.

 There’s a premium ambience in the cabin.
 This is a high-priced Focus after all.
 You’ll find soft-touch materials in the important places and a nice little chunky steering wheel that implies there are thrills ahead.

-The Mark III model came with an 8-inch touchscreen infotainment system with voice control, DAB and Bluetooth in the centre of the dashboard, plus a series of extra gauges and instruments.
+The Mark III model came with an eight-inch touchscreen infotainment system with voice control, DAB and Bluetooth in the centre of the dashboard, plus a series of extra gauges and instruments.
 A drive mode button next to the gear lever allows drivers to select their preferred driving style for that moment.

-There are great sounds on offer too – with a 9-speaker Sony head unit.
+There are great sounds on offer too – with a nine-speaker Sony head unit.
 Later models came with phone connectivity.
 Handy buttons on the steering wheel allow the driver to adjust phone, stereo and climate settings without taking their eyes off the road.
 Sat-nav however was an optional extra.

 The RS is not as practical as a standard Focus, of course.
 The boot is small, back-seat legroom is reduced and everything is geared towards sporty driving.
 When compared to cars offering similar performance, the Focus RS is easy to live with.

-It feels like a useable car from the mainstream manufacturer with the most dealerships in the UK.
+It feels like a usable car from the mainstream manufacturer with the most dealerships in the UK.
 Standard practical details include adjustable seats and steering column, useful door bins and a big glovebox.
 And there’s a handy USB socket in the front console.